LasershipSucks/LS-Use-List/README.md

 # Why
 Lasership, in a multitude of interactions across a vast number of people, has been absolutely horrible to work with.
 Their customer service doesn't particularly care, and the levers of change at a managerial level to make things better don't care either.
 It stands to reason that by refusing to work with companies that work with LaserShip, companies will stop working with them.

+# How
+If you're looking for recourse, your options are limited, and some are more powerful methods of recourse than others.

+1. Reach out to your local news organizations.
+Local TV loves to cover stuff like this because it makes them look like they are sticking up for the little guy.
+2. File a complaint with your state's Attorney General, which you can find in [This convenient list](https://www.naag.org/find-my-ag/).
+3. File a complaint with the [Better Business Bureau](https://www.bbb.org/).
+4. File a report with the [Federal Trade Commission](https://reportfraud.ftc.gov/#/).
+5. We all know at this point that complaining about LaserShip to the retailers below doesn't help, but if you've purchased from them, do it anyway.
+Complain.
+Keep complaining.
+Demand to speak to supervisors.
+Demand to speak to their supervisors.
+Go on LinkedIn, find the people who make decisions at that company, and complain to them too.
+6. File a chargeback with your bank, credit card company, or payment processor (E.G.: Paypal).
+Time limits vary from place to place (Though these time limits are often extended when goods are not received), so get on it ASAP.

 # The List
+The list is unordered, use search capabilities in your browser to look for merchants.

 * Amazon (Varies by where you are, not every region uses LaserShip)
 * Blue Apron
 * Adidas